AGalabov/AGalabov.github.io/advent-of-code-day-1-using-types.md

 type Zero = [];
 ```

-For what is worth, a tuple is still an array of elements.
-Since we only care about their length we can go with `any` (in any other case, please provide meaningful types).
+For what it's worth, a tuple is still an array of elements.
+Since we only care about their length we can go with `any`.
+In any other case, please avoid using `any` and instead provide meaningful types in your code.

 We can revisit our `Length` definition now to make it a little more semantically appealing: